Early Years Foundation Stage

 Our curriculum and its delivery ensure that children, from their own starting points make good progress.
 Children in our early years, on average, arrive with much lower starting points than national.
 During their time with us children make rapid progress towards the national expectation for a good level of development at the end of the year.
 Pupils also make good progress toward their age-related expectations both academically and socially, developing a sense of themselves before transitioning into Year 1.
 Children develop their characteristics of learning and are able to apply their knowledge to a range of situations making links and explaining their ideas and understanding.
 Children are confident to take risks and discuss their successes and failures with peers and adults drawing on their experiences to improve or adjust what they are doing.

 We believe our high standards are due to our carefully planned environment, enriched play-based curriculum, quality first teaching and the rigour of assessment.
 Pupils achieved 70% GLD in the academic year 2022, which is above the national average of 65%.
-At PRPS we have high expectations of all our children and have set an aspirational target of 83% GLD in the academic year 2022 - 2023.

 Our curriculum is reviewed annually to ensure relevance and to ensure the voices of our pupils, parents, staff and governors are heard.